Air Chemistry Observatory at Neumayer

 The main task of the Neumayer air chemistry observatory is to provide continuous, year-round as well as long-term data records for important gaseous and particulate trace components of the troposphere.
 Furthermore, the measuring program is also concerned with some aspects of the chemistry of snow and firn as well as the stratosphere and upper troposphere.

-The Neumayer air chemistry observatory is one of only very few comparable clean air laboratories operated in Antarctica with an extensive scientific program, partly established since 1982.
+The Neumayer aerosol and trace gas observatory is one of only very few comparable clean air laboratories operated in Antarctica with an extensive scientific program, partly established since 1982.
 There is a strong scientific cooperation with the Meteorological Observatory.
 Both observatories are part of the GAW (Global Atmosphere Watch) global station network.